Veterinary Emergency and Referral Center (VERC)

 Do dogs and cats have blood types?

 Yes!
 Dogs have over a dozen known blood types, but DEA 1 is the most important for transfusions.
 Cats have three main types: A, B, and AB.
+While most cats are Type A, many cats in Hawaii are Type B.

 Why don’t you just buy blood for pets like human hospitals do?